-As far as corals-type mushrooms go these are easy to identify.
-The biggest takeaways, at least for me, are the following:
+As far as coral-type mushrooms go these are easy to identify.
+Here's the biggest things to know:

-- Crown-tipped corals grow *directly* from wood, not on the ground, although it could be possible to confuse some as growing terrestrially if they are coming from a buried log.
+- Crown-tipped corals grow directly from wood, not on the ground, although it could be possible to confuse some as growing terrestrially if they're coming from a buried log.

 - Crown-tipped corals are always white, or a shade of dingy white due to age.
-The base of the mushroom where they attach to the wood will be brown.
+The base of the mushroom where they attach to the wood will be brown and the tips turn rust-colored with age.

-- Ramaria mushrooms grow directly from the ground, and come in a variety of colors.
-Compare the two pictures below a few times, the differences are easy to pick out.
+- Ramaria mushrooms grow directly from the ground the vast majority of the time, and come in a variety of colors besides white.
+I have never seen one growing from wood, but it's possible.
+Compare the pictures below a few times-the differences are easy to pick out.

-There are other mushrooms that are not good that could be confused with these.
+There are other mushrooms that are not good that could be confused with these, such as Clavaria and Ramaria mushrooms.
 My advice is:

 - Don't pick any that have a scent of Phenol (embalming fluid) or smell bad in general.